devnote-dev/devnote-dev/README.md

 # Hello 👋
-I'm a programmer and photographer exploring light and nature transformation.
+I'm a developer and photographer exploring light and nature transformation.
 You can contact me on Discord (`Devonte#1752`) or use the email on this account. :)

 ## Languages I Use
 ![Python](https://img.shields.io/badge/Python-3572A5?style=for-the-badge&logo=python&logoColor=white)